III. B North - East Region

 https://en.wikipedia.org/wiki/Popovo,_Bulgaria

-Leaving Popovo you have to ride no long distance road 51 which is very busy (the first photo below).
+Leaving Popovo you have to ride a short distance on road 51 which can be very busy (the first photo below).

-Just entering in Svetlen you have to turn right following the sign for Omurtag (road N 409).
-Here you will leave the main road, further, to Targoviste there is not any traffic.
-The first village next is Aprilovo, food is available in it.
+As you enter Svetlen you have to turn right following the sign for Omurtag (road N 409).
+Here you will leave the main road.
+On the route to Targoviste there should be minimul traffic.
+The first village next is Aprilovo has food is available.

 Unfortunately I can not fond photos illustrating the area from Popovo to Omurtag.